 - Interventions to prevent inflammaging

-Each expert will briefly present different perspectives on inflammaging.
-A Q&A will follow.
+Each expert briefly presented different perspectives on inflammaging.
+A Q&A followed.